 While the Product & Usage forum is the most popular—filled with general discussions about the OpenSpace product, including use cases and handling of product support issues—the Community & Events and Industry Chat & For Fun forums also see a lot of activity, demonstrating that our Community members want to connect beyond their passionate discussions about OpenSpace.

 Inspired by ideas thrown around in these discussions, we’ve hosted many online competitions in the Community as well, adding more fun to the Community relationship-building!
-One of our favorite examples of a Community-driven competition is our Easter Egg Hunt, which drew a lot of participation and was inspired by a discussion thread titled “Any OpenSpace ‘Easter eggs’ in your captures?”
+One of my favorite examples of a Community-driven competition is our Easter Egg Hunt, which drew a lot of participation and was inspired by a discussion thread titled “Any OpenSpace ‘Easter eggs’ in your captures?”
 Dante DeFazio, Project Manager at Clark Nexsen Construction, asked the Community for any fun accidental items they may have found in their OpenSpace captures.
 Then Jeff Manders, Senior Virtual Construction Engineer at Kitchell, shared his story of purposefully using OpenSpace to hide shamrock “Easter eggs” as a Field Note training tool for his team.

 Armed with such creative ideas from our Community members, the OpenSpace team pulled together the Easter Egg Hunt competition to train Community members on various sections of the OpenSpace Community, website, support center, and social media.
 One of the competition participants shared, “As I [was] hunting my eggs, it made me truly take the time to explore on the Community platform and [I] got sidetracked with some interesting reads more than a few times.”

 The OpenSpace Community offers opportunities for OpenSpace users to connect with each other, and learn from each other.
 The Advocacy section of the Community showcases Project Highlights, Customer Features, and Pathfinder Spotlights.